dbousfie/1026bot/syllabus.md

 ## Attendance Bonus (5% on Essay)

-Students will receive a 0.625% bonus on their essay grade for every **Thursday** class attended (attendance must be recorded through the Microsoft form each week during class time).
-There is no attendance for the Tuesday class.
+Students will receive a 0.625% bonus on their essay grade for every **Tuesday or Thursday** class where attendance was taken (attendance must be recorded through the Microsoft form each week during class time).
+It is the same attendance for the end of the Tuesday class (to encourage students to not be disruptive) .
 There is a maximum of 8 classes considered to earn the full 5% bonus.
 You can check your participation through the link in Brightspace weekly.
 You cannot receive more than 100% on the essay.